rudrajit15/rudrajit15.github.io/_pages/about.md

 Howdy!
 I am a **research scientist** at **Google Research**.
 I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning (ML), especially under data-centric constraints.
 In general, I like to develop theoretically grounded ML algorithms.

 I recently completed my PhD in Computer Science at UT Austin, advised by Prof. Sujay Sanghavi and Prof. Inderjit S. Dhillon.
 Before that, I received the combined B.Tech. and M.Tech. degree in Electrical Engineering from IIT Bombay.
-Here I worked with Prof. Subhasis Chaudhuri and was awarded the Undergraduate Research Award.
+Here I worked with Prof. Subhasis Chaudhuri and received the Undergraduate Research Award.

 You can check out my outdated CV [here]({{ site.url }}/assets/CV_website.pdf).
 My email is rdas(at)utexas(dot)edu.